Neighbours say Rudy Farias was never missing as family claimed

 "He used to come in my garage, chill with my cousin, son, and daughter," Kisha Ross told ABC.
 "That boy has never been missing ...
 Sometimes he would go to the park by himself.”

-Ms Ross’ cousin Broderick Conley also told the network that he knew Mr Farias as “Dolph,” short for Rudolph and spent “laughing good times” when they hung out together.
+Ms Ross’ cousin Broderick Conley also told the network that he knew Mr Farias as “Dolph,” short for Rudolph, and spent “laughing good times” when they hung out together.
 However, Mr Conley and Ms Ross said they haven’t seen Mr Farias in recent years.

 The Houston Police Department (HPD) earlier this week confirmed that Mr Farias has not spoken to detectives but is scheduled to be interviewed on Wednesday.
 Details about Mr Farias’ disappearance or where he has been for the past eight years are now being investigated by HPD.